NullCraftOrg/game-server-panel/README_en_US.md

 ## Special Notice

-This is currently a basic game server management tool with a frontend-backend separation architecture.
-Its functionality is very rudimentary at this stage.
+A basic game server management panel with a frontend-backend separation architecture.
+Currently, it implements fundamental server creation, management, and basic permission control.
+It is still under continuous development and maintenance.
+If you have new ideas, you are welcome to submit code for development, or suggest update directions via [issue](https://github.com/NullCraftOrg/game-server-panel/issues).

-It is only minimally functional and **currently has no security features**!
-There is no user management functionality.
-Therefore, please do not deploy this tool on a public network.
-If deployed, the frontend and backend ports should not be exposed to the external network.
+To view the update roadmap, please visit: [Roadmap Board](https://github.com/orgs/NullCraftOrg/projects/1)

 **Default Frontend Port:** `6996`
 **Default Backend Port:** `9119`